BerndGewehr/watsonworkspace-export/README.md

-# Watson Workspace Export Utility MASTER
+# Watson Workspace Export Utility

 This repository contains a Python project to export the contents of Watson Workspace for a given user.